MilosPopov007/Bikesharing/README.md

  [User Trips by Gender by Weekday](https://public.tableau.com/app/profile/milos.popov/viz/Module15Challenge_16754567361060/NumberofRidesCitiBikeNYCsOfficialBikeSharingSystemTheMonthofAugust)

 Another piece of data we want to look into is the number of short-term customers and annual subscribers to the Citi Bike service.
 This will help us determine the types of customers we could expect for a bike-sharing company.
 NY Citibike primary subscribers are men.

+### Summary:

+Bike-share programs generate a number of economic and personal benefits.
+Less pollution - Not only do bike-share systems intend to reduce traffic congestion, they also aim to reduce air pollution through decreased automobile usage, and indirectly through the reduction of congestion.
+The study on D.C.'s Capital Bikeshare estimated that the reduction in traffic congestion would be equivalent to roughly $1.28 million in annual benefits, accrued through the reduction in congestion-induced CO2 emissions.[^1]
+[^1]: Hamilton, Timothy; Wichman, Casey (20 August 2015).
+Bicycle Infrastructure and Traffic Congestion: Evidence from DC's Capital Bikeshare (Technical report).

+Separate study of transportation in Australia estimated that 1.5 kilograms of CO2 equivalent emissions are avoided by an urban resident who travels 5 kilometers by cycling rather than by car during rush hour periods.[^2]
+[^2]: Bonham, Jennifer (2005).
+"Economics of everyday cycling and cycling facilities".
+Cycling Futures.